How to Build a Resume for College Applications

 • Greeted visitors and took and served food orders in a fast-paced environment

-• Proposed several changes to the order entry process for servers and delivery drivers, leading to greater efficiency and collaboration among the two groups
+• Proposed several changes to the order entry process for servers and delivery drivers, increasing efficiency and collaboration

-• Helped restaurant place #3 in the region for customer satisfaction in July and August 2019
+• Helped restaurant place No. 3 in the region for customer satisfaction in July and August 2021

 Language

-Advanced proficiency in Spanish (A- average for classes taken in all four years of high school)
+Advanced proficiency in Spanish (“A-minus” average for all four years of high school)

 Technical Skills